 Buckley Town Councilors meet at least once a month (except August) to discuss a variety of topics relevant to the running and development of the Town.
 The Town Council prides itself on conducting its business in an open and transparent manner.
-It makes its agendas and minutes available at the public library.
+It makes its agendas and minutes available at the public library and also on this website.
 At every Full Council meeting held on the fourth Tuesday of each month, Buckley residents have the opportunity to observe Council business.

-Buckley Town Council is one of the largest of the many Town and Community Councils within Flintshire.
+Buckley Town Council is the largest of the many Town and Community Councils within Flintshire and the tenth largest town in Wales.
 The Townís boundaries stretch from the Pren Hill on the western boundary with Argoed to Little Mountain at the eastern boundary with Penyffordd.
 Southwards the Town boundary with Leeswood extends to include Padeswood and the Castle Cement Works.
 To the north the boundary with Hawarden is at the junction of

 The Town Council is limited in what it does by law.
 It does not have the extensive powers of Flintshire County Council which is the principal authority responsible for delivering most of the essential strategic day to day services within the Town.
 Please go to the the Links section of the menu on this site and click on Flintshire County Council for more information and contact details.